siyuan-note/user-guide-en_US/General Operations/Insert pictures and Web clips.md

 ![SiYuan.png](assets/SiYuan.png "*When one drinks water, one must not forget where it comes from*"){: parent-style="display: block; text-align: center;"}
 {: id="20210104091430-yd3zyeu"}

+If you need to adjust the size and position of the picture, please right-click the picture and select zoom and position from the drop-down menu.
+{: id="20210204172633-q2q1r7i"}

 ## Clips
 {: id="20210104091430-bxc6t2h"}